 The City Council approved a Professional Services Contract with Bruce Dees and Associates, a Tacoma based landscape architecture firm, to produce the Master Plan.
 The Master Plan will solicit public input in order to create the final vision/concept for the new Sports Complex.

 Previous Visioning Exercises (please see Background Information Section below) conducted in 2013 and 2015 concluded with the primary request from citizens being lit and turfed sports fields.
 Secondary uses preferred by the community include sports courts (pickleball, tennis, basketball), picnic shelters, trails, and a new accessible playground.

-Based on public comment received during the public process to-date, Master Plan Alternatives have been created.
-The Alternatives depict varying degrees of development and programming.
-The Parks Commission will conduct a Public Hearing on these Alternatives April 4, 2018, beginning at 5:30pm in the Gig Harbor Council Chambers.
-Written comments will be accepted until 4pm on April 6, 2018.
-Please send comments to firstname.lastname@example.org
+Based on public comment received during the public process to-date, Master Plan Alternatives were created.
+The Alternatives depicted varying degrees of development and programming.
+The Parks Commission conducted a Public Hearing on these Alternatives April 4, 2018,in the Gig Harbor Council Chambers.
+Written comments were accepted until 4pm on April 6, 2018.